K3-10e/Teacher-Portal/README.md

 # Important Note

 This program will not work properly because the firebase keys are hidden, even if you run the export it will not work properly.
-To view the actual site, visit [here](https://c868-capstone.firebaseapp.com/login)
+To view the actual site, visit [here](https://c868-capstone.firebaseapp.com/login).
+The login credentials will work there

 # Start program
  1. run `npm install` if no node_modules folder